Jason-Z1/DataPulse/README.md

 4. **Search Data**: Click "Search Data" button to display results
 5. **Export**: Download filtered data as CSV using "Download CSV" button

----

-## Backend Development

-1. **../raw/** - this is the raw data that is shared with us.
-  * This project is intended to only normalize, query, and present the stock data so researchers can work more efficiently

-2. **../data/** - this is the normalized data that will be stored in a Parquet file for faster look-ups.
-  * Again, this project is only intended to provide the script to query the stock data.
-The data will be provided by each user on their own.

-3. **../rollups/** - pre-aggregated 5m / 30min / 1hr Parquet

-4. **main.py** - finds the file path for the given symbol and time increment.
-Once the file path is found, the script will use PyArrow to efficiently parse through the file to find stock data from *Time Start* to *Time End*.

-- Currently working on processing multiple stock company inputs
-- Also planning on outputing visualization of the data using NumPy
-- Currently takes the data that *parser.py* returns and outputs it into an output.txt file (can be adapted to other forms)

-5. **parser.py** - is the helper class for main.py.
-It contains the function to parse any csv/txt file given to it and returns a table of the filtered data

----
-This section is going to be scrapped for now, will be considered for further optimizations in the future

-6. **etl_ohlvc.py** - the script that will normalize the data (read raw -> write data)
-  * Input is the data from ../raw/ and the output is going to ../data/ where the data will be stored in a Parquet file
----

 ## Issues:

-- *ingest.py* is getting the wrong interval values
-- *ingest.py* should probably also just create the parquet files and clean the data then delete the zip files once its done running just for maximum efficiency.
-Also for the search implementation.
-If we want an autocomplete feature, it would be easier to clean the data/columnarize it for easier look-up of the *Stock Company Symbol*.
-- Not sure which we are using, because it seems *parser.py*/*main.py* is doing the same thing at *0_ingest.py*/*query_api.y*.
-Only difference is the way that they are filtering the data